richo/snowplow-wiki/project-and-community/Mutual-NDA.md

 10. This NDA is the parties’ entire agreement on this topic, superseding any other agreements.
 Any amendments must be in writing.
 Failure to enforce any of the provisions of this NDA will not constitute a waiver.

-11. This NDA and all disputes and claims arising out of or in connection with it are governed by English law.   the sole exception of any application for injunctive relief, the parties irrevocably submit to the exclusive jurisdiction of the English courts.
+11. This NDA and all disputes and claims arising out of or in connection with it are governed by English law.
+With the sole exception of any application for injunctive relief, the parties irrevocably submit to the exclusive jurisdiction of the English courts.